Ready to upgrade your AR-15 with a new handguard? Or maybe you are looking for the perfect hanguard for a fresh build.

 There you have it.
 That’s my list of the best AR-15 handguards for your AR-15.

-Any experience with the ones we listed?
-Let us know what you think in the comments below.
-And if you’re in the beginning stages of learning about the AR-15, you might want to check out our comprehensive AR-15 guide.
+Do you have any experience with the ones we listed?
+Let us know your thoughts in the comments below!
+And if you’re in the beginning stages of learning about the AR-15, be sure to check out our Comprehensive AR-15 guide!

 I don’t understand why so many people report that the Troy hand guard doesn’t line up properly with the upper receiver.
 I’ve had the Troy Enhanced Battle Rail for probably 13 years and it not only locks up as solid as you could imagine but it lines up perfectly with zero issues.